Own website for artists and other creative: Why it is so important

 A single picture or a blog post can receive thousands of calls in a very short time; by a large number of potential customers, admirers and fans.

-There is enormous potential for creative people on the Internet.
-Creating a website is the most effective way to market your work, build a brand and sell works of art, creative products and services.
-In addition, creating a website something that even a student or student (someone with little money and without prior web design experience) can do.
+The internet holds enormous potential for creative people.
+Creating a website is the most effective way to market your work, build a brand, and sell artwork, creative products, and services.
+Furthermore, creating a website something even a student (someone with little money and no previous web design experience) can do.

-1. Why online platforms and social media profiles are not sufficient
+1. Why online platforms and social media profiles are not enough

 Social channels such as Instagram , Facebook , Pinterest , Flickr , or online platforms for creative people such as deviantart , behavior , Saatchi Online , Imagekind , Redbubble , Etsy and Tumblr are all great channels to draw attention to their art.
 However, they are not sufficient for sustainable success as an artist.

-There are many social media platforms on which parts of content is promoted.
-These can be helpful to promote their own work, to meet others with similar interests, to maintain feedback and to achieve other social networks.
-To be an active member of some of these websites can be a good idea, and actually a fundamental part of your online strategy.
+There are many social media platforms that encourage content sharing.
+These can be helpful for promoting your own work, meeting others with similar interests, getting feedback, and reaching out to others through extended social networks.
+Being an active member of some of these sites can be a good idea and, in fact, a fundamental part of your online strategy.

 these channels should complement your own website, not replace .
 They should be used as marketing outlets to direct traffic to your own website, not as a replacement for this.